Stezkoy/flarum-time-of-magic/README.md

 - Choose between **circle** or **rounded square** shape
 - Use any **FontAwesome icon** (e.g. `fa-solid fa-chevron-up`, `fa-solid fa-angle-double-up`)

+### Custom Scrollbar
+Replaces the default browser scrollbar with a thin, themed one that matches your site colors.

+### Click Spark
+A burst of sparkles from your cursor on every click.
+A fun little touch that adds magic to the whole site.

+### Swap Sidebar & Content
+Moves the sidebar to the right and discussion list to the left, giving your forum a unique layout.

+### Background Patterns
+Subtle background patterns that work on both light and dark themes:
+- Dots
+- Grid
+- Diagonal lines
+- Waves
+- Hexagons

+### Per-Feature Accent Colors
+Each colored feature is individually customizable and defaults to your forum's color when left empty:
+- Progress bar color
+- Back to top button color
+- Custom scrollbar color
+- Click spark color

+Accepts any CSS color, e.g. `#00a185`, `red`, `rgb(255, 0, 0)` — or leave empty to use your forum color.

 ### Falling effects
 Every falling effect has **3 density levels** — Light, Medium and Heavy.